phage-nz/infosec-bazaar/honeypots/linux/readme.md

 ## Host Setup
 - Deploy the VM with your hosting provider of choice.
 AWS, Azure, Vultr - take your pick.
 Assign it a firewall that permits inbound:
   - TCP 22 (SCP/SSH) from your public IP.
-  - TCP 80 (HTTP) from your public IP.
   - TCP 2322 (SCP/SSH) from your public IP.
 - SSH to the host on TCP 22.
 - Update the host and install all required dependencies: